What Is Color Grading? Learn Visual Storytelling for Video Post-Production

 A drone shot of a beachA drone shot of a beachA drone shot of a beach

-A drone shot of a beach / David Bode
+A drone of a / David Bode

-This was shot from a drone, and it already has some basic colour correction applied to it, but let’s say that you wanted to fit this clip in with a tropical scene.
+This was shot from a drone, and it already has some basic colour correction applied to it, but let’s say that you wanted to fit this clip in with a tropical island scene.

 The beach drone shot after colour grading / David BodeThe beach drone shot after colour grading / David BodeThe beach drone shot after colour grading / David Bode